csuwildcat/ddi/specs/container-io.md

 `/.well-known/identity/stores/`*`ENTITY_ID`*

 The data shall be a JSON object and should be limited in size, with the option to expand the storage limit based on user discretion.
-Stores are not unlike a user-sovereign, entity-scoped version of the Web DOM's origin-scoped `window.localStorage` mechanism.
+Stores are not unlike a user-sovereign, entity-scoped version of the W3C DOM's origin-scoped `window.localStorage` API.

 #### Data